-Above center: Sunset over the peaceful Animas Valley at 12,000 feet.
+Above right: Sunset over the peaceful Animas Valley at 12,000 feet.

-Above right: Lake Como and the beautiful Poughkeepsie Gulch.
-Yes, I actually got paid to work here.
+Left: Lake Como and the beautiful Poughkeepsie Gulch.

-Above left: Friendly border collies, used by sheepherders, are an occupational hazard of this job.
-This fellow refused to get off my sign – he wanted to be petted.
+occupational hazard of this job.
+This pesky fellow refused to get off my sign.
+He just wanted to be petted.

-Above center: Another day, another Bronco: Here's Ranger Del pulling out yet another stuck vehicle.
+Above right: Another day, another Bronco: Here's Ranger Del pulling out yet another stuck vehicle.